NomicFoundation/hardhat/docs/README.md

 There are two relatively independent processes in the build step:

 1. Generating pages themselves.
 We get page paths directly from the files located in the content folder.
 Their paths are mapped to the page routes.
-Layout settings don't affect to page's existence.
+Layout settings don't affect the page's existence.
 2. Generating layouts and mapping layouts to pages.
-For that, we're checking which folders belong to what layout and assigning that layout to a page
+For that, we're checking which folders belong to what layout and assigning that layout to a page.

 Page paths are generated in the `getStaticPaths` functions in files of the `page` folder.
 The result of these functions is an array of page paths.
-Page pros are generated with the `getStaticProps` function which is executed once per page with a page path passed as an argument and returns all required page props.
+Page props are generated with the `getStaticProps` function which is executed once per page, with a page path passed as an argument and returns all required page props.

-Execution of `getStaticPaths` and `getStaticProps` is handled by NextJS on a build step and it runs them in isolation (which means we can't share common calculated parameters within them).
-To optimize a building time we store an intermediate config in a temporary file on the `getStaticPaths` execution and read it from `getStaticProps` functions.
+Execution of `getStaticPaths` and `getStaticProps` is handled by Next.js on a build step and it runs them in isolation (which means that we can't share common calculated parameters within them).
+To optimize the building time, we store an intermediate config in a temporary file on the `getStaticPaths` execution and read it from `getStaticProps` functions.
 It contains layout settings and a map of pages with specific props.

 ## Styling

 We utilize [Linaria](https://github.com/callstack/linaria) for styling components.
-It has the "Styled Components" syntax but generates css without runtime with works fine with SSG sites.
+It has the "Styled Components" syntax but generates CSS without runtime, which works fine with SSG sites.

 ## Theming

 The documentation section is Themable.
 A user can switch between light, dark and high contrast themes for their convenience.
 There is also an "Auto" setting when theme is selected based on a user system settings.

-Theming solution provides abilities to switch themes, keep the selected value in user's local storage, seamlessly keep selected page on navigating and page refreshing.
+Theming solution provides abilities to switch themes, keeps the selected value in user's local storage and seamlessly keeps selected page on navigating and page refreshing.

 We manage themes by applying a CSS class to the HTML body.
 Each component has special selectors in its CSS to reflect change color depending on selected theme.
 To support themes, components should provide styles for all app themes (add selectors and specify colors).